 Art has long been a story in Norwich with many of the city’s attractions featuring exhibition spaces and permanent galleries.
 But when the museums and galleries have closed what art is there to see?

-Norwich has four amazing large outdoor murals to see all year round – no entrance charge, no opening and closing times – just there to be enjoyed all year round for everyone.
+Norwich has seven amazing large outdoor murals to see all year round – no entrance charge, no opening and closing times – just there to be enjoyed all year round for everyone.

 Norwich BID ,2 Millennium Plain,Bethel Street, Norwich